trufflesuite/trufflesuite.com/src/tutorial/index.md

   import "../contracts/Adoption.sol";

   contract TestAdoption {
-    // The address of the adoption contract to be tested Adoption adoption = Adoption(DeployedAddresses.Adoption());
+    // the address of the adoption contract to be tested Adoption adoption = Adoption(DeployedAddresses.Adoption());

-    // The id of the pet that will be used for testing uint expectedPetId = 8;
+    // the id of the pet that will be used for testing uint expectedPetId = 8;

-    // The expected owner of adopted pet is this contract address expectedAdopter = address(this);
+    // the expected owner of adopted pet is this contract address expectedAdopter = address(this);

   }